Final report for ENC19-177

 Education & Outreach Initiatives

-Developing a comprehensive online resource hub for grazing information on the
+Developing a comprehensive online resource hub for grazing information.

-Cooperator Rachel Bouressa has updated the GrassWorks lists of statewide grazing groups, grazing specialists, and maintained the GrassWorks events calendar for the past year.
+Cooperator Rachel Bouressa has updated the GrassWorks lists of statewide grazing groups, grazing specialists, and maintained the GrassWorks events calendar for the past three years.
 These resources have been advertised at GrassWorks and related grazing events, and are maintained on the following pages:

-The GrassWorks Facebook page has also been expanded to include an “Ask A Grazier” Facebook group (296 members, https://www.facebook.com/groups/550684955557954) and Google group, (76 conversations, firstname.lastname@example.org) which have been quite active.
-These online networking resources seem to have been especially helpful during this year’s COVID-19 pandemic.
+The GrassWorks Facebook page has also been expanded to include an “Ask A Grazier” Facebook group (296 members at the end of 2020, 492 members at the end of 2021, 660 at the end of the grant period) - https://www.facebook.com/groups/550684955557954) and Google group, (firstname.lastname@example.org) which have been quite active.
+These online networking resources seem to have been especially helpful to producers during the COVID-19 pandemic.

 The project coordinator will oversee the update and expansion of the Grazing Ambassador program.

-Quarterly in-person trainings will be held for grazing-focused agency staff (the "G-Team") throughout the three-year duration of the project.
+Quarterly in-person trainings were held for grazing-focused agency staff (the "G-Team") throughout the three-year duration of the project.

-Despite the COVID-19 pandemic, we were able to maintain these meetings as online webinars, and have held six meetings to date (details below):
+Despite the COVID-19 pandemic, we were able to shift many of these meetings as online webinars, and have held nine meetings to date (details below):

 Aug.
 15th, 2019 - Marshfield Ag Research Station - 32 attendees